necozita/databasion/README.md

 * _login_: A valid Google username and password.
 * _sheets_: A list of the keys gleaned from the Google Docs URL, and a human readable name.
 * _output_: Where to output the relevant data.
+* _svn_: SVN configuration data.

+## SVN

+If the currently created databasion project is committed to SVN, running the _--svn_ switch will auto-add and commit all the project files.
+This is useful for maintaining version control of the system, especially if something goes wrong and you need to do a rollback.

 ## Roadmap